ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkGetLatencyMarkerInfoNV.md

 If `pTimings` is `NULL` then the maximum number of queryable frame data is returned in `timingCount`.
-Otherwise, `timingCount` **must** be set by the user to the number of elements in the `pTimings` array, and on return the variable is overwritten with the number of values actually written to `pTimings`.
+Otherwise, `timingCount` **must** be set by the application to the number of elements in the `pTimings` array, and on return the variable is overwritten with the number of values actually written to `pTimings`.
 The elements of `pTimings` are arranged in the order they were requested in, with the oldest data in the first entry.

 Valid Usage (Implicit)